ARC-1: Algorand Wallet Transaction Signing API Source

 4201 Too Many Transactions The wallet does not support signing that many transactions at a time.

-4202 Unintialized Wallet The wallet was not initialized properly beforehand.
+4202 Uninitialized Wallet The wallet was not initialized properly beforehand.

 4300 Invalid Input The input provided is invalid.